arangodb-foxx/pregelator/README.md

 # pregelator (experimental feature)

-_Note: This Foxx Service is still in development._
+_Note: This Foxx Service is still in development.
+Currently only tested in Google's Chrome Browser._

 Pregel UI IDE to write and execute Programmable Pregel Algorithms, delivered in a foxx service containing a visual UI to improve the